canjs/canjs/map/define/doc/define.md

 @parent can.Map.plugins

 Defines the
-type, initial value, and get, set, and remove behavior for attributes of a [can.Map].
+type, initial value, get, set, remove, and serialize behavior for attributes of a [can.Map].

 @option {Object<String,can.Map.prototype.define.attrDefinition>} A map of